AI Life Insurance Underwriting: How Automated Approval Works in 2026

 This article is for educational purposes only.
 Prices and Medical Exams may vary based on age, health, and lifestyle.

 Life insurance used to mean scheduling a medical exam, waiting weeks for lab results, and hoping an underwriter reviewed your file carefully.
 In 2026, that process has been fundamentally disrupted.
-AI-powered underwriting can now analyze your full risk profile in minutes — no clinic, no blood draw, no waiting.
+AI-powered underwriting can now analyze your full risk profile in minutes, with no clinic visit, no blood draw, and no waiting weeks for a decision.

 Key Pinch Points

-• Medical exams still required for coverage over $500K or complex health conditions
+• Medical exams still required for coverage over $3M to $5M or complex health

 Ohio Life Insurance - Save up to 70% Off